Dawitdaniel91/Cryptocurrencies/README.md

 ## Summary

-We have identified the classification of 532 cryptocurrencies based on similarities of their features
+ 532 cryptocurrencies classification identified based on similarities of their features